pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 and we invoke sequential() over it.
 Then whole pipeline will work sequentially.
 Same with stream, if we invoke parallel() over it then whole pipeline will execute in parallel.
 - Use these functions when we want to evaluate performance between parallel and sequential workflow.

+## ParallelStreams How it works ?
+parallelStream()
+- Split the data in to chunks
+- Execute the data chunks
+- Combine the result

+### Split
+- Data Source is split into small data chunks
+- Example - List Collection split into chunks of elements to size 1
+- This is done using Spliterators
+- For ArrayList, the Spliterator is ArrayListSpliterator

+### Execute
+- Data chunks are applied to the Stream Pipeline and the Intermediate operations executed in a Common ForkJoin Pool

+### Combine
+- Combine the executed results into a final result
+- Combine phase in Streams API maps to terminal operations
+- Uses collect() and reduce() functions. ex: collect(toList())

+### Spliterator in ParallelStreams
+- Data source is split into multiple chunks by the Spliterator
+- **Each and every collection has a different Spliterator Implementation**
+- Performance differ based on the implementation

+### Summary - Spliterator in ParallelStreams
+- Invoking parallelStream() does not guarantee faster performance of your code
+- Need to perform additional steps compared to sequential: Splitting , Executing and Combining

+**Recommendation - Always compare the performance before you use parallelStream()**